-Personally I think the photo above sums things up well, flat for a while yet but it's more likely to be rising at the end of that road than falling.
-If there is to be another decrease in the OCR then I suspect the banks may have already priced this in to their fixed interest rates.
+Personally we think the image above sums things up well, flat for a while yet but it's more likely to be rising at the end of that road than falling.
+If there is to be another decrease in the OCR then we suspect the banks may have already priced this in to their fixed interest rates.
 But only time will tell.

-That crystal ball gazing is all good and well, but I'm interested in what it means for your everyday borrower.
-Those who have dealt with me in the past will know that I favour longer term fixed rates as they allow you to have some control over planning for your future... so long as you balance this with the flexibility of being able to repay extra and timing your fixed rate expiries to important times in your financial life.
+That crystal ball gazing is all good and well, but we're interested in what it means for your everyday borrower.
+Those who have dealt with us in the past will know that we favour longer term fixed rates as they allow you to have some control over planning for your future.
+So long as you balance this with the flexibility of being able to repay extra and timing your fixed rate expiries to important times in your financial life.

 Be sure to share this with friends, family or colleagues who may also find this information useful.